KidsBell

 Why it matters:

-Protects teachers’ work–life balance without breaking parent trust.
+Protects teachers’ work–life balance without breaking caregivers trust.

-Gives parents reassurance that their message is safe and will be delivered.
+Gives caregivers reassurance that their message is safe and will be delivered.

-Builds a healthier communication culture between teachers and families.
+Builds a healthier, respect-based communication culture between teachers and families.

 Testing & Learnings